Silence Wang: 2014–2020: Record label disputes and new beginnings

-In February 2019, Wang appeared and performed at the Spring Festival Galas of Anhui TV and Jiangsu TV.
-On 24 May, he announced his concert tour "Guide to the Galaxy" with performances in Beijing, Shanghai, and Wuhan.
-On 8 April, Wang announced he would join the music variety show I Am CZR Season 1.
-On 6 June, he made his film debut with a cameo role in the film My Best Summer starring Arthur Chen, also composing and performing the theme song "Geng (Fixated)" (耿) for the movie soundtrack.
+In May 2019, he announced his concert tour "Guide to the Galaxy" (银河漫游) with performances in Beijing, Shanghai, and Wuhan.
+On 6 June, Wang made his film debut with a cameo role in the film My Best Summer starring Arthur Chen, also composing and performing the theme song "The Unforgotten" (耿) for the movie soundtrack.
 On 17 October, Wang was named to Forbes China's 30 under 30.

-In October 28, 2019, Wang released his seventh album (and his first cover of selected album), “Past-present Tense” (过去现在时).
+On 28 October 2019, Wang released his seventh album (and his first cover album), "Recall" (过去现在时).

-On 31 December, he appeared on Beijing TV's New Year Eve Gala, performing "A Little Sweet" with Japanese singer Kana Hanazawa.

 On 23 January 2020, the song "Deliberately" (偏偏), performed with actress Dilraba Dilmurat for the TV drama Eternal Love of Dream, was released.
 In September, he joined the Zhejiang TV music variety show Wonderful Time with Li Ronghao, Chen Linong, and Ouyang Nana.
-In November 20, 2020, Wang released his eighth album, “The Greatest Showman” (大娱乐家).
-On 31 December, his performances aired on Beijing TV's New Year Eve Gala and Zhejiang TV's New Year Eve Gala.
+On 20 November 2020, Wang released his eighth album, "The Greatest Showman" (大娱乐家).